Self-Publishing

 Entering competitions is a big and valuable first step, as it builds your track record and gets your work out there, putting you on the path to book-length publication.
 There are loads of competitions looking for new and exciting work.
 Some are free to enter; others charge fees....

-Finished a book of poetry or fiction?
-Amazing, well done.
-There are a couple of different routes to get it out there: Submit it to poetry or novel/short story collection competitions For fiction, send it to literary agents--have a look at our How to Pitch to a Literary...
+Finished a book?
+Amazing, well done!
+There are a couple of different routes to get it out there: Submit it to poetry or novel/short story collection competitions For fiction and creative non-fiction, send it to literary agents--have a look at our How to Pitch to a Literary Agent...

 Meet the Writer: Penny Pepper